 Protein is a collection of molecules called amino acids (leucine, glycine, glutamine, valine, taurine, isoleucine, etc. are amino acids).

 Proteins are, like carbohydrates and lipids, molecules that make up organic matter.
-They are the most abundant nutrients in the human body, and participate in many functions such as the development of tissues (muscles for example), mobility (thanks to actin and myosin), they can take a lot of different forms: hemoglobin (transport of respiratory gases), antibodies (defense and protection of the organism), hormones, enzymes…
+They are the most abundant nutrients in the human body, and participate in many functions such as the development of tissues (Recommended for real athletes primobolan kaufen), mobility (thanks to actin and myosin), they can take a lot of different forms: hemoglobin (transport of respiratory gases), antibodies (defense and protection of the organism), hormones, enzymes…

 In bodybuilding, they allow optimal muscle recovery and promote an environment conducive to anabolism, and therefore to lean mass gain.